Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 - Difficulty breathing (severe cases)

-If you're having the above symptoms, and rest and a healthy diet don't cure them within a week or two, you may have mono.
-You should see your doctor to have it confirmed.
+If you’re having the above symptoms, and rest and a healthy diet don’t cure them within a week or two, you may have mono.
+You should see your doctor and have it confirmed.
 However, the prescription for treating it, like with other viral illnesses, is simply rest, fluids, and OTC medications.

-You could experience complications with all of these viral infections, so it's important to see your doctor for symptoms that last for over 10 days or symptoms that are severe or seem to be getting worse.
+You could experience complications with all of these viral infections, so it’s important to see your doctor for symptoms that last for over ten days or symptoms that are severe or seem to be getting worse.
 Symptoms such as difficulty in breathing and persistent sore throat can be life-threatening.
 Your doctor may also perform a throat culture to know if there’s bacterial growth or infection in your throat.
 Usually, a streptococcal infection (strep throat) is the most common find in a throat culture.

 When you feel a sudden, sharp, and stabbing pain in your left abdomen, call the emergency hotline.
 This is a sign of a ruptured spleen – a very rare complication of mononucleosis.
-Again, there’s no specific antiviral medications or therapies for this disease.
+Again, there are no specific antiviral medications or therapies for this disease.
 You just have to stay at home, take complete rest, and increase your fluid intake.